pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-I have an <strong>optional('PERSONAL')</strong> because the resume may begin with personal information like in the above string.
+I have an **optional('PERSONAL')** because the resume may begin with personal information like in the above string.
 But it doesn't seem to parse the above grammar. besides I tried